docarray/docarray/docs/fundamentals/documentarray/evaluation.md

 {'reciprocal_rank': 0.7583333333333333}
 ```

+For metric functions which require a `max_rel` parameter, the `embed_and_evaluate` function (described later in this section) automatically constructs the dictionary for `num_relevant_documents_per_label` based on the `index_data` argument.

 ### Batch-wise matching

-The ``embed_and_evaluate`` function is especially useful, when you need to evaluate the queries on a very large document collection (`example_index` in the code snippet above), which is too large to store the embeddings of all documents in main-memory.
+The ``embed_and_evaluate`` function is especially useful, when you need to evaluate the queries on a very large Document collection (`example_index` in the code snippet above), which is too large to store the embeddings of all Documents in main-memory.
-In this case, ``embed_and_evaluate`` matches the queries to batches of the document collection.
+In this case, ``embed_and_evaluate`` matches the queries to batches of the Document collection.
 After the batch is processed all embeddings are deleted.
 By default, the batch size for the matching (`match_batch_size`) is set to `100_000`.
 If you want to reduce the memory footprint, you can set it to a lower value.

 ### Sampling Queries

-If you want to evaluate a large dataset, it might be useful to sample query documents.
+If you want to evaluate a large dataset, it might be useful to sample query Documents.
 Since the metric values returned by the `embed_and_evaluate` are mean values, sampling should not change the result significantly if the sample is large enough.
-By default, sampling is applied for `DocumentArray` objects with more than 1,000 documents.
+By default, sampling is applied for `DocumentArray` objects with more than 1,000 Documents.
-However, it is only applied on the `DocumentArray` itself and not on the document provided in `index_data`.
+However, it is only applied on the `DocumentArray` itself and not on the Documents provided in `index_data`.
 If you want to change the number of samples, you can ajust the `query_sample_size` argument.
 In the following code block an evaluation is done with 100 samples: